SEER Stat Fact Sheets: Bone and Joint Cancer

 Who Gets This Cancer?

-Bone and joint cancer rates are highest in people aged <20 years.
+Bone and joint cancer is most frequently diagnosed among people aged <20.

 - All Races